Global catastrophic risk: Organizations

-University-based organizations include the Future of Humanity Institute (est. 2005) which researches the questions of humanity's long-term future, particularly existential risk.
-It was founded by Nick Bostrom and is based at Oxford University.
+University-based organizations included the Future of Humanity Institute (est. 2005) which researched the questions of humanity's long-term future, particularly existential risk.
+It was founded by Nick Bostrom and was based at Oxford University.
 The Centre for the Study of Existential Risk (est. 2012) is a Cambridge University-based organization which studies four major technological risks: artificial intelligence, biotechnology, global warming and warfare.
 All are man-made risks, as Huw Price explained to the AFP news agency, "It seems a reasonable prediction that some time in this or the next century intelligence will escape from the constraints of biology".
 He added that when this happens "we're no longer the smartest things around," and will risk being at the mercy of "machines that are not malicious, but machines whose interests don't include us."
 Stephen Hawking was an acting adviser.
 The Millennium Alliance for Humanity and the Biosphere is a Stanford University-based organization focusing on many issues related to global catastrophe by bringing together members of academia in the humanities.
 It was founded by Paul Ehrlich, among others.
 Stanford University also has the Center for International Security and Cooperation focusing on political cooperation to reduce global catastrophic risk.
 The Center for Security and Emerging Technology was established in January 2019 at Georgetown's Walsh School of Foreign Service and will focus on policy research of emerging technologies with an initial emphasis on artificial intelligence.
 They received a grant of 55M USD from Good Ventures as suggested by Open Philanthropy.

 Other risk assessment groups are based in or are part of governmental organizations.
 The World Health Organization (WHO) includes a division called the Global Alert and Response (GAR) which monitors and responds to global epidemic crisis.
 GAR helps member states with training and coordination of response to epidemics.
 The United States Agency for International Development (USAID) has its Emerging Pandemic Threats Program which aims to prevent and contain naturally generated pandemics at their source.
 The Lawrence Livermore National Laboratory has a division called the Global Security Principal Directorate which researches on behalf of the government issues such as bio-security and counter-terrorism.